fernando-mc/fernandomc.com/content/posts/serverless-domain-forwarding-aws.md

 You'll need to set the domain to forward to and the protocol to forward on.
 In the above case I was forwarding to this site and sending traffic to https.
 Enter "https" if the destination site has it otherwise enter "http".

-Once both your www and non www buckets are setup you can test that they're redirecting properly by opening up the window in the above screenshot again and clicking on the S3 urls themselves to make sure they forward to your site as expected.
+Once both your www and non-www buckets are setup you can test that they're redirecting properly by opening up the window in the above screenshot again and clicking on the S3 urls themselves to make sure they forward to your site as expected.

 For example, my S3 urls for techpunster.com and www.techpunster.com look like these respectively: